klutchell/balena-mediaserver/README.md

 mkfs.ext4 /dev/sda1
 ```

-Restart the `nfs` service and any supported partitions will be mounted at `/media/{UUID}`.
+Restart the services and any supported partitions will be mounted at `/media/{UUID}`.

-The same partitions will also be shared at `smb://samba/{UUID}` for the other services to automount.

 ### enable duplicati